This article is part of The Ascender, the Highrise platform for articles and resources.

 You can keep up with compensation trends by joining professional groups or attending industry events.

 It's crucial to be respectful and professional when networking.
-Ask for suggestions, ideas, or strategies for compensation negotiations instead of outright asking individuals about their pay.
+Ask for their suggestions, ideas, or strategies for compensation negotiations instead of outright asking individuals about their pay.

 Keep in mind that every person's circumstances are unique, so the information you acquire might not necessarily be relevant to your salary negotiation.